Nielson Consumer Panel, also known as the National Consumer Panel (NCP), is a very popular consumer research program

-Every week, millions of people willingly scan their purchases and send to Nielson for small rewards.
+Every week, millions of people willingly scan their purchases and send them to Nielson for small rewards.

 - Have you ever thought that your information might fall into the wrong hands, SCAMMERS?

 The danger of Identity Theft is outweighed a few dollars that you can earn as rewards.
 It is not worth it!

-If you are thinking about joining NCP to earn extra money, please read this National Consumer Panel review to fully understand this consumer behavior tracking program before signing up and giving away your family information.
+If you are thinking about joining NCP to earn extra money, please read this National Consumer Panel review to fully understand the danger of giving away your family information.